Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

-The participants in the DC group exhibit successful response towards the sudden increase in signals at Round 16 whic is shown by a 65\% increase in user adoption of the $influence decision$ compared to the previous step.
-These results become close to the 25\% of users making peer decision selection at Round 16 and which is also the maximum among all groups surpassing the early cascade adoption ratio.
-However, there is no substantial increase in the adoption fraction for the users in the linear cascade group - we do note that the adoption peaks at Round 15 for the linear cascade users before it drops again.
-These observations from Figure~\ref{fig:decision_distribution_2} and Figure~\ref{fig:prob_inf} suggest that while an early burst of social signals successfully persuades users in EC to adopt the influence decision, causing an aggregated overall maximum selection of the peer decision, a sudden impulse in the quantity of social influence also successfully steers users towards the influence decision in the later stages.
-As a side experiment to measure the degree of drift away from optimal decision, we also analyze the fraction of users who shift away from decision 1 (the optimal) at each timestep similar to what has been shown in Figure~\ref{fig:prob_inf}.
-However, we do not find any clear distinctions among the groups in terms of the fraction of subjects who move away from optimal decision.
-This leads us to conclude that our experimental setup had a more pronounced effect when influencing users towards their peer social signal or one particular suboptimal choice than just influencing them away from the optimal decision - the fact that the users eventually move away from the optimal decision does not contribute much in distinguishing the patterns of influence.
+The participants in the DC group exhibit successful response towards the sudden increase in signals at time step 16 whic is shown by a 65\% increase in user adoption of the \textit{influence decision} compared to the previous step.
+These results become close to the 25\% of users making influence decision selection at time step 16 and which is also the maximum among all groups surpassing the early cascade adoption ratio.
+However, there is no substantial increase in the adoption fraction for the users in the linear cascade group - we do note that the adoption peaks at time step 15 for the linear cascade users before it drops again.
+These observations from Fig~\ref{fig:decision_distribution_2} and Fig~\ref{fig:prob_inf} suggest that while an early burst of social signals successfully persuades users in EC to adopt the influence decision, causing an aggregated overall maximum selection of the influence decision, a sudden impulse in the quantity of social influence also successfully steers users towards the influence decision in the later stages.